-Mail merge allows you to create a template that automatically pulls information (e.g. a customer’s first name) from a table and inserts it into your email.
+Mail merge allows you to create a template that automatically inserts the correct contact information into your email.

 Merge Fields Syntax

-Using Mail Merge fields can be powerful, however, it does require you to be familiar with how data is stored within Method.
+While Mail Merge fields are powerful, it does require you to be familiar with how data is stored within Method.

 Data is stored in a structure called tables.
-And if you wish to get information from that table, you need to know its name.
-And when you know the table's name, you need to pinpoint which information to get, and thus you need to know the field.
+And if you wish to get information from that table, you need to know the tables name, and the field which holds the specific data.

-In the above merge field, you see Customer, followed by a period, and then Firstname.
+In the above merge field, you see Contacts, followed by a period, and then Firstname.

-Obviously, the data retrieved will be the first name of a Customer.
+Obviously, the data retrieved will be the first name of a Contact.
 Thus, the syntax to use within an email is: